Western-Formula-Racing/daq-server-components/README.md

 ## Sample data & DBC files

-The repository ships with `example.dbc` (a minimal CAN database) and a markdown-wrapped sample dataset (`2025-01-01-00-00-00.csv.md`) containing four rows of synthetic telemetry.
-Copy the code block into a `.csv` file before running the stack.
+The repository ships with `example.dbc` (a minimal CAN database) and a sample dataset (`2025-01-01-00-00-00.csv`) containing four rows of synthetic telemetry.
 Replace both assets with production data when working with real vehicles.

 ## Working with environment variables